-- 91.1 An employer and employee covered by this enterprise agreement may agree to make an individual flexibility arrangement to vary the effect of terms of the agreement if:

-- i. the agreement deals with 1 or more of the following matters:

-- 1. arrangements about when work is performed;

-- 2. overtime rates;

-- 3. penalty rates;

-- 4. allowances;

-- 5. leave loading; and

-- ii. the arrangement meets the genuine needs of the employer and employee in relation to 1 or more of the matters mentioned in paragraph (a); and - iii. the arrangement is genuinely agreed to by the employer and employee. - 91.2 The employer must ensure that the terms of the individual flexibility arrangement: - i. are about permitted matters under section 172 of the Fair Work Act 2009; and - ii. are not unlawful terms under section 194 of the Fair Work Act 2009; and - iii. result in the employee being better off overall than the employee would be if no arrangement was made. - 91.3 The employer must ensure that the individual flexibility arrangement: - 1. is in writing; and - 2. includes the name of the employer and employee; and - 3. is signed by the employer and employee and if the employee is under 18 years of age, signed by a parent or guardian of the employee; and - 4. includes details of: - the terms of the enterprise agreement that will be varied by the arrangement; and - 6. how the arrangement will vary the effect of the terms; and - 7: how the employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - 8. states the day on which the arrangement commences. - 91.4 The employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - 91.5 The employer or employee may terminate the individual flexibility arrangement: - by giving no more than 28 days written notice to the other party to the arrangement; or - ii. if the employer and employee agree in writing at any time.
+- 92.1 An Employer and Employee covered by this Agreement may agree to make an individual flexibility arrangement to vary the effect of terms of the Agreement if: - i. the Agreement deals with 1 or more of the following matters: - 1. arrangements about when work is performed; - 2. overtime rates; - 3. penalty rates; - 4. allowances; - 5. leave loading; and - ii. the arrangement meets the genuine needs of the Employer and the Employee in relation to 1 or more of the matters mentioned in paragraph (a); and - iii. the arrangement is genuinely agreed to by the Employer and the Employee. - 92.2 The Employer must ensure that the terms of the individual flexibility arrangement: - i. are about permitted matters under section 172 of the Fair Work Act 2009; and - ii. are not unlawful terms under section 194 of the Fair Work Act 2009; and - iii. result in the Employee being better off overall than the employee would be if no arrangement was made. - 92.3 The Employer must ensure that the individual flexibility arrangement: - 1. is in writing; and - 2. includes the name of the Employer and the Employee; and

+- 3. is signed by the Employer and the Employee and if the Employee is under 18 years of age, signed by a parent or guardian of the Employee; and - 4. includes details of: - 5. the terms of the Agreement that will be varied by the arrangement; and - 6. how the arrangement will vary the effect of the terms; and - 7. how the Employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - 8. states the day on which the arrangement commences. - 92.4 The Employer must give the employee a copy of the individual flexibility arrangement within 14 days after it is agreed to. - 92.5 The Employer or Employee may terminate the individual flexibility arrangement: - i. by giving no more than 28 days written notice to the other party to the arrangement; or - ii. if the Employer and Employee agree in writing at any time.

-92. Dispute Settlement Procedure
+93. Dispute Settlement Procedure